KsenijaKovalenka/ksenijakovalenka.github.io/index.md

 ### Measuring Drop Spreading Law

-The task of project was to analyse experimental data from the spreading of picolitre droplets on a flat substrate to determine the corresponding spreading law by performing a fit and finding the best parameters for the model.
+The task of the project was to analyse experimental data from the spreading of picolitre droplets on a flat substrate to determine the corresponding spreading law by performing a fit and finding the best parameters for the model.
 A detailed analysis and comparison of the different models was performed.
 A spreading law is a relationship between the speed of the contact line and the contact angle.

 [_view on GitHub_](https://github.com/KsenijaKovalenka/ksenijakovalenka.github.io/tree/main/python_projects/programming_courses/spread_law)